enilsen16/london_traffic/README.md

   - Make sure you have Elixir and Node installed
   - Export a google maps api key into your path
   - Install dependencies with `mix deps.get`
-  - Create postgres databases with `mix ecto.setup`
+  - Create the postgres database with `mix ecto.setup`
   - Run with `mix phx.start`
   - Navigate to `localhost:4000` in a web browser